3Threads/Quiz-Time/README.md

     - Users have the convenience of filtering quizzes based on categories and rating preferences.
     - Quizzes can be effortlessly located by conducting searches using their respective quiz names.

+- **URL sensitive (Extension)**<br/>
+  Users can navigate throughout the website without using buttons if they enter in a malformed URL or manually modifie a URL.

 ## Display

 ### Log in page